 The ability to access geoblocked websites is a key advantage of any VPN service.
 NordVPN doesn't explicitly claim to unblock any particular website or service, but statements asserting that it allows you to "keep access to your favorite websites and entertainment content, and forget about censorship" sound good to us.

-Even Disney+ couldn't defeat NordVPN, with the service getting us access from its US, UK and Australian servers.
+Our good run continued with the final Disney Plus test, with NordVPN getting us access from its US, UK and Australian servers.

 Does NordVPN support torrents?